 Skip to content

-Windows Management Instrumentation (WMI) is a powerful feature in Windows that allows for system management and monitoring.
-WMI Event Subscription is a technique that can be used by administrators—and malicious actors—for persistence, allowing scripts or programs to execute automatically when specified system events occur.
+Windows Management Instrumentation (WMI) is a powerful feature in Windows for system management and monitoring.

 New-CimInstance -Namespace root\subscription -ClassName __EventFilter -Property @{